openstack-infra/infra-specs/doc/source/index.rst

    specs/logs-in-swift
    specs/dib-nodepool
    specs/openstackci
-   specs/migrate_to_zanata
    specs/maniphest

 Gerrit query for all changes related to priority efforts::

-  status:open AND (topic:enable_swift OR topic:dib-nodepool OR topic:zanata OR topic:downstream-puppet OR topic:maniphest)
+  status:open AND (topic:enable_swift OR topic:dib-nodepool OR topic:downstream-puppet OR topic:maniphest)

 https://review.openstack.org/#/q/status:open+AND+%28topic:enable_swift+OR+topic:dib-nodepool+OR+topic:zanata+OR+topic:downstream-puppet+OR+topic:maniphest%29,n,z